nais/doc/documentation/README.md

 ## Getting started

 New users and developers should head over to the [getting started guide](/documentation/dev-guide/README.md#getting-started), which cover both how to set up the environment, and how to start using the platform.
+Note that this guide is specific to [NAV](https://nav.no) and links to private repositories and config files.
 After that you can read more about the [platform](/documentation/platform.md), and the NAIS [contracts](/README.md#contracts).

 ## Developer guide